 CAUTION: Syncheck test files use repeating white flashes similar to a strobe effect.
-Exposure to repeating flashes while testing can cause physical discomfort or seizures!
-We speak from personal experience.
+Some people have sensitivity to repeating flashes, which may cause physical discomfort or seizures during testing!
 USE OUR TEST SIGNALS ONLY AT YOUR OWN RISK!
 You may wish to lower room lights a bit but do not extinguish them.
 Repeated flashes in a darkened room can cause discomfort or be downright hazardous to your health.
-Do NOT use our rapidly repeating flash patterns unless you are willing to accept the possible health risks, and do not blame us for any consequences if you do.
-Consider yourself forewarned and remember that you can use single, isolated flash-pips instead.
-1-per-second flash-pips are included and pose far less risk.
-Keep your room lights on to reduce your risks further and make your shins happier.
+Consider yourself forewarned and remember that you can use single, isolated flash-pips instead of repeating patterns.
+While the "one per second" flash/pip patterns included on your CDR are, in our opinion, of reasonably low risk, they are NOT risk free for some people.
+Do NOT use our rapidly repeating "multi-spaced" flash patterns (download only) unless you are willing to accept their increased health risks.
+It is recommended to keep your room lights on to reduce risks further and help your shins remain undamaged.